Quicksi/trakt_tv_localization/README.md

 www.trakt.tv is a realy great site to search and track movies and tv shows.
 But it's english only!
-It's hard to identify movies, if original and localized title differs.
+It's hard to identify movies / tv shows, if original and localized title differs.

 This small script crawls the active trakt.tv site and tries to change titles to your prefered language.
 The additional data is loaded from TMDB (https://www.themoviedb.org/).